aktau/gomig/README.md

 # check out the options
 $ gomig --help
+# which prints something similar to:
+# Usage:
+#   gomig [OPTIONS]
+#
+# Application Options:
+#   -v, --verbose  verbose output
+#       --version  shows the program version and available backends
+#
+# Help Options:
+#   -h, --help     Show this help message
+#
+# Available commands:
+#   generate-config  Generate a sample config file in the current directory
+#   migrate          Migrate data from a source database to a destination file/database
+#   version          Print the version and supported backends

 # generate a config file, edit it, then run
 $ gomig generate-config